babel/notes/2018-01/jan-01.md

 _The date is not defined yet._

-As mentionned on Slack, we should focus on old existing PR against Babel.
+As mentioned on Slack, we should focus on old existing PR against Babel.

 Here are the PR will discuss during this meeting:
 - https://github.com/babel/babel/pull/6826 (@xtuc)